 - The shoes must be made of high-quality materials such as leather to avoid the shoes from wearing down faster.
 Leather will also allow your kids’ feet to breathe and prevent the build up of bacteria inside the shoes (which also makes the materials wear down faster)

-- The shoes must have a reinforced rubber toe cap at the front in case your child is used to dragging his or her feet into the ground.
+- The shoes must have a reinforced rubber toe cap at the front in case your children tend to drag their feet into the ground.

-I want to start off by clarifying that shoes that are higher priced don’t automatically translate into better, more durable shoes for your child.
+I want to start off by clarifying that expensive shoes don’t automatically translate into better, more durable shoes for your child.
 The price of the shoes is not an indication of the quality of the shoes.

-It is true that higher priced shoes are often made of high-quality materials, but you can definitely find a good pair of durable, supportive shoes for your child for a reasonable price.
+It is true that higher priced shoes are often made from high-quality materials, but you can definitely find a good pair of durable, supportive shoes for your child that is reasonably priced.

-If you feel like it’s time to provide your children with good quality, durable shoes that will hold up properly then you can find below a selection of the most durable kids’ shoes that I have fitted before.
+If you feel like it’s time to provide your children with a pair of good quality, durable shoes that will hold up properly, then please find below a selection of the most durable kids’ shoes that I have fitted before.
 The first two styles are made by the shoe company Keen, and they are the most durable one that I have fitted before.
 Click on the image to see what other colors these styles are available in.

-IMPORTANT TIP: Always remind your children to undo the Velcro straps or the shoelaces before taking their shoes off or when putting them on, since if they don’t do this they will end up stretching and breaking the heel counter (back of the shoes) of the shoes.
+IMPORTANT TIP: Always remind your children to undo the Velcro straps or the shoelaces before taking their shoes off or when putting them on, since if they don’t do this they will end up stretching and wearing down the shoes faster.

-While I can’t guarantee you that your child won’t destroy these shoes, I can tell you with confidence that these are the most durable children’s shoe styles that I have fitted before.
+While I can’t guarantee you that your child won’t destroy these shoes, I can assure you that these are the most durable children’s shoe styles that I have fitted before.

-What are Other Parents Saying…. – You are NOT Alone!
+Experiences From Other Parents …. – You are NOT Alone!

 These are a couple of emails sent to me by parents that were tired of having to replace their kids’ shoes so often (I chose the most relevant ones to share with you):

 “I have spent a small fortune on my boys’ shoes and they always end up falling apart, and to make it worse they have wide feet, so I am limited in what shoes to buy”.
-I tried your Geox Arno recommendation and they fit them perfectly, the shoes are now lasting them 5 to 6 months.
-I think that the reason why the other shoes were falling apart so quickly was because they weren’t fitting them properly.
+I tried your Geox Arno recommendation and they fit the shape of his perfectly, the shoes are now lasting 5 to 6 months.
+I think that the reason why the other shoes were falling apart so quickly was because they weren’t fitting properly ✅

 These are parents just like you that were tired of replacing their kids’ shoes so quickly, and were excited to finally find a a pair of shoes that held up properly.

-Do you happen to have a favorite pair of shoes for your child that are comfortable, sturdy, and DURABLE?
+Do you happen to have a favorite pair of shoes for your child that are comfortable, supportive, and DURABLE?
 I would love to hear your ideas, so please pass them along!

 Please don’t hesitate to contact me if you are having trouble finding a particular shoe style for your child.